CITY-at-UMD/Toolbox/README.md

-Toolbox
+BuildSci Toolbox
 =======

-Set of Tools created by members of the Building Science Group
+Set of Tools created by members of the [Building Science Group](http://www.buildsci.us/):

-Tools can be found at: [toolbox.buildsci.us](http://toolbox.buildsci.us)

-###Tools Include:
-- SQL to JSON for EnergyPlus Outputs
-- SQL to CSV for EnergyPlus Outputs
+- `EPWreader` Matlab code for reading EnergyPlus weather files
-- GeoJSON Converter (coming soon)
+- `NIST rates` R code and data for NIST price escalation rates
-- EPWreader for weather files
+- `SQLtoCSV` directions on reading EnergyPlus .sql files
-- OpenStudioVirtualMachine
+- `VirtualPulseMachineImage` a vagrant box to run VirtualPulse locally as a virtual machine
+- `OpenStudioMeasures` BSG custom measures to apply to OpenStudio models.
+Contains drafts for [BCL](bcl.nrel.gov/), or custom measures.